mxvsh/my-paste-bin/README.md

 # MyPasteBin

-Built using express and mongo.
+Built using express and mongo, with GitHub authentication system.